 Stevenson will now be committed to a state hospital, the common landing place for people deemed unfit for trial.
 She is not free to leave at any point and will live and receive treatment there.
 She will be eligible to petition for the murder charge to be dropped in five years, the newspaper reported.
 This St. Johns County Violent Crimes Case highlights some of the limitations in our criminal justice system when it comes to dealing with the mentally ill.
 The so-called "insanity" defense can get a bad name and is often thought of as people pretending to be mentally ill as a way to avoid prosecution in a case.
 But, in our criminal justice system, everyone accused of a crime has the right to a fair trial.
 And, to have that, a person must be able to understand what is going on and be able to make decisions about the case.

-If you or a loved one needs a criminal defense attorney in Jacksonville or the surrounding area, call The Mussallem Law Firm at (904) 365-5200 for a FREE CONSULTATION.
-Our Nassau County Sex Crimes Attorney, Victoria "Tori" Mussallem, is available 24 hours a day, 7 days a week.
+If you or a loved one needs a criminal defense attorney in St. Johns County or the surrounding area, call The Mussallem Law Firm at (904) 365-5200 for a FREE CONSULTATION.
+Our St. Johns County Violent Crimes Attorney, Victoria "Tori" Mussallem, is available 24 hours a day, 7 days a week.